What are the best ways to be mindful in everyday life? How can I practice mindfulness throughout the day?

 Did that just sound like a lot of things to do at once?
 Don’t worry.
 While all the mindfulness exercises I outlined above are effective and worth a try, instead of doing them all, start with one and see how it works for you.

 👉🏽 RELATED POST: Perfect Sleep: How to Create the Best Night Time Routine

 By slowly adding these little moments of deliberate mindfulness to your life, you will start making this practice familiar.
 That way your brain will get used to these moments of slowing down and clarity.

-That way, mindfulness will become a habit which shapes your behavior and helps you go through your days more consciously and deliberately.
+That way, mindfulness will become a habit that shapes your behavior and helps you go through your days more consciously and deliberately.

 Since mindfulness benefits your physical and mental health as well as your relationships and productivity, you’ll start seeing positive impacts in many areas of your life.
 That can include reduced stress, improved communication and you feeling calmer overall.

-Simply pick one of the practices outlined above and do it right now.
+Simply pick one of the practices outlined above and start practicing these examples of mindfulness in everyday life.
+Don’t overcomplicate it, do it right now.